smiley-maker/emotigrad/README.md

 ## Thanks for checking out EmotiGrad

 If you build something with it, please share it or open an issue, I’d love to see what you make!
+If you enjoy EmotiGrad, consider  starring the repo, it helps others discover it! ⭐️